Technology / Networking

 How to Add a Device to a Monitoring System Using SNMPv3

-Now that you've configured an SNMPv3 View, Group and User, and associated them to one another the only thing left is to add the device to your monitoring system.
+Now that you've configured an SNMPv3 View, Group, and User, and associated them with one another, the only thing left is to add the device to your monitoring system.
 There are different monitoring systems, but the important thing is bringing the information you wrote in the configuration steps into the system.

-Once in your interface for your monitoring system, you'll want to have the IP address of the device you're adding.
-Most monitoring systems will have an SNMP Device Settings area where you'll enter the credentials.
+Once in your monitoring system's interface, you'll want to have the IP address of the device you're adding.
+Most monitoring systems have an SNMP Device Settings area where you'll enter the credentials.

-In that SNMP Device Settings area, make sure your security model version is accurate.
-Toggle SHA authentication, specify what usernames are allowed and their passwords.
-The encryption type will have to match, and so will the data encryption key.
+In the SNMP Device Settings area, make sure your security model version is accurate.
+Toggle SHA authentication and specify what usernames and passwords are allowed.
+The encryption type and data encryption key must match.

 Wrapping Up